jadilorenzo/obsidian/Story/Story.md

 *I don’t have time for this.*

-He brought his open hands into a fighting stance, activating his gloves which began to glow a faint yellow with the light of their electromagnetic field set for deflect and stun.
+Alan brought his open hands into a fighting stance, activating his gloves which began to glow a faint yellow with the light of their electromagnetic field set for deflect and stun.

 The attendant reached for his sword.